 You will be asked to take two career inventories (Strong Interest Inventory and Myers-Briggs Type Indicator) prior to this lecture.
-You will need to pay approximately \$30 to cover the costs of these tests.
+You will need to pay approximately \$40 to cover the costs of these tests.
 If you have already taken these tests recently and have the results available in a format similar to that used by the Sanger Center, you do not need to take the tests again.
+You will need to bring your results to Dr. McCarthy's lecture.